 The greeting is a gesture of daily and professional life, a sign of respect and consideration for others, and the opportunity to please our clients, collaborators, or colleagues.

 It is easy to greet someone when we see that he/she has the same interest in greeting you.
-A person with dynamism, desire to live, and always smile on his face gives you confidence and makes you feel good.
+A person with dynamism, a desire to live, and always a smile on his face gives you confidence and makes you feel good.